Lorenz5600/Actian.EFCore/README.md

 Server=actian-client-test;Port=II7;User ID=efcore_test;Password=efcore_test;Persist Security Info=true
 ```

-The connection string does _not_ need to specify the database.
+The connection string should _not_ specify the database.

 The database user specified in the connection string should:
 - have permission to create new database users
 - have permission to impersonate other database users

+### Preparing to test

-A number of databases, owned by the `"dbo"` user, should be created before running tests.
+A number of databases, owned by the `"dbo"` user, need to be created before running tests.

-These databases can be created on the machine that hosts the database server:
+These databases can be created on the machine that hosts the database server by running the following script:

 ```
 scripts\setup-test-databases.cmd
 ```

+The environment variable `ACTIAN_TEST_CONNECTION_STRING` must be have a valid value for this to work.

 The user that runs this script should:

 - have permission to create new database users
 - have permission to create new databases
 - have permission to impersonate other database users